developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 on a persistence-enabled device

-"As an EMM Partner I would like to know what the best practices are for persisting my DA and DO EMM Agents on Zebra devices so that I can ensure that I develop the solution properly so that devices return to a manageable state after an Enterprise Reset"
+"As an EMM Partner I would like to know what the best practices are for persisting my DA and DO EMM agents on Zebra devices so that I can ensure that I develop the solution properly so that devices return to a manageable state after an Enterprise Reset"

 that implements a secure Android launcher and/or its Kiosk Mode feature deployed using the Zebra StageNow administration tool or an enterprise mobile management (EMM) system such as those from SOTI or AirWatch.